New Game Release!

 Finally!

 I've been waiting a long time to bring 3D rendering and first person game mechanics back into my demo project.
 In a previous iteration of the project (a couple of years ago now...)
 I put up a very rudimentary WebGPU game.
 It had no textures, just vertex colors.
 You could jet pack around and there was basic gravity and collisions.
-WebGPU wasn't an official feature yet, so I was building and publishing the game through Google's Origin Trial.
+WebGPU wasn't widely available yet.
+I was building and publishing the game through Google's Origin Trial.

 I hadn't quite cracked the case back then on meeting the bigger design objectives of my framework - namely, the ability to efficiently achieve the maximum possible compression for runtime variables in order to store them in the URL.
 This allows the URL to act as a save game file that can be bookmarked and shared.
 Alas, I had to remove the WebGPU features entirely while I continued rapidly prototyping different paradigms for the framework.

 I've spent the last three days refamiliarizing myself with everything I need to get this project up and running.
-That includes the glTF file format, WebGPU features, WGSL shaders, render pass management, along with world building, game design and my favorite part which is creating 3D environment art (modelling, UV mapping, texture painting, etc).
+That includes the glTF file format, WebGPU features, WGSL shaders, render pass management, world building, game design and creating 3D environment art (modelling, UV mapping, texture painting, etc).
 I'm creating all of the art using free, open source software (Blender and GIMP).

-glTF in particular is incredibly easy to work with in this context because it's designed to be easy to parse and to work directly with WebGPU.
+glTF in particular is delightfully easy to work with in this context because it's designed to be easy to parse and to work directly with WebGPU.

-The purpose of this game is firstly to demonstrate and advance the development of the Kireji web framework.
-If it turns out to be a fun and exciting game with cool lore, that will be awesome, but that's icing on the cake.
+The purpose of this game is firstly to demonstrate and advance the development of the Kireji Web Framework.
+If it turns out to be a fun and exciting game with deep lore, that will be cool, but that's icing on the cake.

-This game currently represents the target minimum viable product for the Kireji web framework's integrated game engine.
-I probably won't do much physics in this game.
+This game currently represents the target minimum viable product for the Kireji Web Framework's integrated game engine.
+I probably won't implement a lot of physics in this game.
 Just a basic walkable collision area with static and sometimes interactive props and maybe collectables or perhaps puzzles with doors and keys.
 Design is still under way.

 The Importance of Collision